kaptankojiro/10secChecker/README.md

 # 10secChecker

-This simple script checks uptime, RAM, CPU and network status.
+This simple script checks uptime, RAM, CPU and network status for Linux OS.